 CBC is dedicated to making camp possible for as many children as possible!
 As part of our mission, we are proud to offer Camperships (scholarships based on financial need) to offset the cost for families who are year-round residents of Hancock County, Maine.
 If you would like your family to be considered for a Campership, please register your campers for their weeks at Camp Beech Cliff and then promptly complete the Campership Application.
 The application can be completed online, downloaded, or you can always call the office for a copy to be mailed to you (207-244-0365).
 Please apply early, most camperships will be awarded by Late April.

 It is not unusual for this brochure to be out-of-date within weeks of publication.
 Check with the camp office for current information.

 The Parent/Camper Handbook contains useful information for both the camper parent and camper about what to bring to camp, what not to bring to camp, and much more!

 The Online Camper Health History Form is accessible from the online registration portal.
 If you are unable to use the registration portal please contact our office to receive a paper form.

 CBC Medication Permission Form.
-This form is required only if your child uses self-administered emergency medication.
+This form is required if your child will/may need to use medication while at camp, whether self-adminstered or from the health office.
 This form requires the signature of a parent and the camper’s pediatrician.